inspektor-gadget/inspektor-gadget/docs/gadgets/top/ebpf.md

   Periodically report ebpf runtime stats.
 ---

 The top ebpf gadget is used to visualize the usage and performance of eBPF programs.

+### On Kubernetes

 This guide will let you run another gadget (we're using `top file` in this example) and see its metrics using `top ebpf`.